 Safe Alternatives for Goats

-Instead of potatoes, you can provide your goats with safe and nutritious treats instead of potatoes.
+Instead of potatoes, you can goats eat potatoes with safe and nutritious treats instead of potatoes.
 Apples, carrots, celery, and pumpkin are excellent options for most goats.
 They can also consume other vegetables like broccoli, kale, and spinach.
 Ensure these treats only form a small portion of the diet and are in moderation.

 Goats should always have access to a mineral block to satisfy their mineral needs.
 Grain should only form a small part of their diet, as overconsumption can lead to digestive issues.
 Finally, goats should always have access to fresh, clean water.